You are currently viewing THE RISE AND RISE OF ULTRA-PROCESSED FOOD (AND HOW SMALL PRODUCERS CAN HELP YOU EAT LESS OF THEM)

 I can only speak for my own business here…I do use some ingredients that fall under the ultraprocessed banner.

-For example, I use [a very small amount] of xanthan gum in my gluten-free flour blend.
 It was a measured decision I made after endless testing when I developed the blend.
 And I use plant cream in my vegan products, which has no end of unpronouncable ingredients in it.

 But as a general rule, UPFs are the last resort of ingredients for craft producers, not the go-to.